The RagaMuffin is a close relative to the better known Ragdoll who in past times could be found in a number of colours.

 - The RagaMuffin come in a variety of non-pointed colours as well as colour pointed (the CFA don’t accept colour pointed RagaMuffins).

 Dense and luxurious.
 The hair is longer on the face and neck.

 The body muscular with a broad chest and strong shoulders.

 The RagaMuffin reaches full maturity around four years of age.
 Males are noticeably larger than females.

 The RagaMuffin is a beautifully sweet natured breed of cat.
-They are extremely intelligent, affectionate, loving and people oriented.
-They get along well with children and other pets and make an exceptional family pet.
+They are intelligent, affectionate, loving and people oriented and get along well with children and other pets.

-The long hair will require daily grooming to avoid matts.
+The long hair will require daily grooming to avoid mats.
 This should only take 5-10 minutes.